Carpal Tunnel and Workers’ Comp: Do You Have a Claim?

 In some cases, workers who develop carpal tunnel can receive workers’ compensation benefits.
 However, because this condition develops over time and not from a specific injury, trying to prove you have a carpal tunnel workers’ comp claim is not always a simple process.

-Under the New York State workers’ comp system (and most states), the onus falls on you, the employee, to prove that your carpal tunnel syndrome was a result of job-related duties and not some outside factor.
+Under the New York State workers’ comp system, and indeed, in most states, the onus falls on you, the employee, to prove that your carpal tunnel syndrome was a result of job-related duties and not some outside factor.

 It is also important to seek medical help immediately should you notice carpal tunnel symptoms.

 If you, or someone you know, are suffering as a result of work-induced carpal tunnel syndrome, you may be entitled to workers’ compensation.
-Martin, Harding & Mazzotti LLP has been handling workers’ compensation cases for over 20 years.
+The workers’ compensation lawyers at Martin, Harding & Mazzotti LLP have been handling workers’ comp cases for over 25 years.
 To see if you have a valid claim, please give us a call at 1-800-LAW-1010 (800-529-1010) or contact us by email by filling out the form here.